4 Ways Technology Helps Engage Consumers

 3. Embrace New Technologies

 Farmanfarmaian urged attendees to explore ways in which they can cater to consumer preferences.
-Telemedicine and virtual visits are just one example.
+Telehealth and virtual visits are just one example.
 She provided several other types of technologies, many of which are FDA-approved, that can improve outcomes: Smartphone-connected EKGs, stethoscopes, and portable ultrasounds; smart asthma inhalers that remind patients to take their medications; gamified assessments for cognition; virtual reality for physical therapy; and even socks that can predict diabetic ulcers.

 “All of this technology is raising the bar on the interaction between the patient and physician,” she said.